-Nottoway Pow Wow - September 15th and 16th; attend the pow wow on one of the two days and take two photos you'll share with the class.
+Nottoway Pow Wow, September 21st and 22nd, Surry, VA - Attend the pow wow on one of the two days and take two photos you'll share with the class.
 5 extra credit points.

 Educational Events at Henricus Historical Park - Let me know ahead of time if you plan to attend an event for extra credit.